DIY Super For Dummies (Australian Edition)

 Assess your eligibility for the Age Pension.
 Around 80 per cent of all retirees over the Age Pension age receive a full or part Age Pension.

 Consider any estate planning issues.
-You may be able to choose to pay your spouse or dependent children an income stream when you die, or you can leave the balance of your super account to your family as a lump sum.
+You may be able to choose to pay your spouse or dependent children (under a certain age) an income stream when you die, or you can leave the balance of your super account to your family as a lump sum.